 Americans love to treat their pets as family, but we all know there are far too many pets out there who do not have a home.
 Homeless animals in the United States is a problem of massive proportions.
-Roughly 6.5 million animals enter shelters every year, and sadly 1.5 million of those animals will end up euthanized due to lack of homes and resources to care for them.
+Roughly 6.5 million animals enter shelters every year, and sadly 920,000 of those animals will end up euthanized each year due to lack of homes and resources to care for them.
 If you are a pet lover, you’ve already adopted as many pets as you feel comfortable caring for, but you may wish you could still do more.
 For people like you, the best thing to do is to support your local animal shelter – the last beacon of hope for all homeless pets.

 There are more than 3,500 animal shelters in the United States, and that number jumps to 14,000 when you include animal rescue groups.
 There are always more homeless pets than there are shelters to house them which is why they serve such an important role in our communities.

 Let’s talk about what animal shelters do and how you can help to give them the support they need.
 Even if you don’t have money to donate, there are many ways to help serve shelter missions of finding a home for every pet.
 If you love animals and want to give back to the community, supporting an animal shelter is a fantastic way to do so.